xavidop/genkitx-github/README.md

 > [!NOTE]
 > This repository depends on Google's Firebase Genkit.
 For issues and questions related to Genkit, please refer to instructions available in [Genkit's repository](https://github.com/firebase/genkit).

-Reach out by opening a discussion on [Github Discussions](https://github.com/xavidop/genkitx-github/discussions).
+Reach out by opening a discussion on [GitHub Discussions](https://github.com/xavidop/genkitx-github/discussions).

 ## Credits